Inflectra/rapise-documentation/docs/Guide/mobile_reconnect.md

 To leave application running and save session information use [AppiumDriver.SaveSession](/Libraries/AppiumDriver/#SaveSession) call in [TestFinish](understanding_the_script.md) block of your test.

+!!! information
+    In Rapise 8.0+ there is no need to explicitly call `AppiumDriver.SaveSession()`.

 ```javascript
 function TestFinish()
 {